Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Installation.rst

 .. warning::

-  Old version (<= 1.1.1) It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
+  Old version (<= 1.1.1): It's important to note that the maximum number of vertices per particle shape is set to 8 by default.
 To change this value, you can specify this number by adding: ``-DEXADEM_MAX_VERTICES=N``.

 .. warning::

-    Please, do not forget to load the ``exaDEM`` environnement before running a job: `source bin/setup-env.sh`.
+    Please do not forget to load the ``exaDEM`` environment before running a job: `source bin/setup-env.sh`.

 This command will display all plugins and related operators.
 Example: